Modified Marrone-Treanor model: parameterization and benchmarking for five-species air: Conclusions and future work

 Results using three MMT parameter sets were presented.
-The MMT-benchmark parameter set should only be used when comparing to DMS results.
-The two complete MMT parameter sets are intended for hypersonic CFD simulations, where they represent two limiting assumptions of 1) no oxygen dissociation enhancement due to electronic excitation and 2) full enhancement, described earlier in Sec.~\ref{sec:mmt_params_for_real}.
+The MMT-benchmark parameter set should only be used when comparing to the DMS results used here.
+The two complete MMT parameter sets are intended for hypersonic CFD simulations, where they represent two limiting assumptions of 1) no oxygen dissociation enhancement due to electronic excitation and 2) full enhancement, described in Sec.~\ref{sec:mmt_params_for_real}.
 Of particular interest was to assess the influence of the theorized multi-surface enhancement factor for oxygen dissociation on the model predictions.
 As expected, inclusion of the factor significantly speeds up early oxygen dissociation rates and shifts all other dependent reaction dynamics forward in time.
 Dissociation of $\mathrm{O_2}$ with collision partner $\mathrm{N_2}$ is the most important reaction for producing atomic oxygen early on.
 As more $\mathrm{O}$-atoms become available, $\mathrm{O_2 + O}$-dissociation also gains in importance.
 From there on, the two Zeldovich reactions play a central role in shaping the production and consumption rates of all five species.
 Nitrogen dissociation reactions only become dominant at the very late stages, when most other reactions have subsided.

 Finally, a comparison of MMT results against equivalent ones obtained with Park's $TT_\mathrm{v}$ model for 5-species air was carried out.
 At all conditions investigated, the MMT model predicts significantly higher peak mole fractions for nitric oxide than Park.
 At heat bath temperatures of $10\,000 \, \mathrm{K}$ and below, MMT also predicts noticeably slower conversion of molecular into atomic nitrogen.
 Both effects can be traced back to the rate parameters for the two Zeldovich reactions ($\mathrm{N_2+O \rightleftharpoons NO+N}$ and $\mathrm{NO+O \rightleftharpoons O_2+N}$).
 Our new QCT-derived values for these reactions generate noticeably higher rates than those in Park's original 1990 model.
 The net effect is that far less $\mathrm{NO}$ is produced in all Park simulations.
-In summary, this work demonstrates that the MMT model accurately reproduces all major features present in the DMS reference solutions based on first-principles data.
-Its computational cost is comparable to Park's model, i.e. orders of magnitude smaller than DMS.
-This makes it suitable for full-scale CFD simulations of chemically reactive air flows in the hypersonic regime.